Brutal [Meta]Introduction to Dependent Types in Agda

 sub (succ n) (succ m) (s≤s .{m} .{n} y) = sub n m y

-which translates into the following:
+and translates into the following:

-zero -> case even of
+zero -> case less of

 z≤n {k} -> n